-You’ve probably been told to steer clear of wild mushrooms because of the belief that they’re so often poisonous.
-But the reality is, there are several types of edible wild mushrooms.
+You’ve probably been told to steer clear of poisonous wild mushrooms because of the belief that they’re so often dangerous.
+But the reality is there are several types of edible mushroom varieties.
 And, very often, they’re not just edible.
-Wild mushrooms are also packed full of nutrients and contain several health benefits.
+Many edible mushrooms are also packed full of nutrients and contain several health benefits.

 There are two types of edible wild mushrooms: culinary and functional.